I will draw thorns

 Hero with the Horned Snakes

-Hiadeoni, The Seneca
+Hiadeoni, the Seneca

 How Deer Got His Horns